 Student employment is more than a paycheck when you work for the Office of Student Engagement.
 It's about your personal and professional growth, increasing your marketable skills and preparing for work outside of Smith College.
 It's a leadership experience you choose to fit your needs.

-Positions for the Fall 2013 Semester have been filled.
+Positions for the Spring 2014 Semester have been filled.
 Thank you for your interest.

 Campus Center Positions